Same-sex marriage in Puebla

-Same-sex marriage is legal in Puebla in accordance with a ruling from the Supreme Court of Justice of the Nation.
-On 1 August 2017, the Supreme Court ruled that the same-sex marriage ban containted in the state's Civil Code violated Articles 1 and 4 of the Constitution of Mexico, legalizing same-sex marriage in the state of Puebla.
+Same-sex marriage is legal in Puebla following a ruling from the Supreme Court of Justice of the Nation, issued on 1 August 2017, that the state's same-sex marriage ban violated Articles 1 and 4 of the Constitution of Mexico.
 The ruling was officially published in the Official Journal of the Federation on 16 February 2018.

-The Congress of Puebla passed a same-sex marriage bill on 3 November 2020, amending various articles of the Civil Code to reflect the Supreme Court ruling.
+The Congress of Puebla passed a bill codifying same-sex marriage into state law on 3 November 2020, amending various articles of the Civil Code to reflect the Supreme Court ruling.
+The law was signed by Governor Miguel Barbosa Huerta, and took effect on 11 November 2020.

 Legal history

 Background

+The Supreme Court of Justice of the Nation ruled on 12 June 2015 that state bans on same-sex marriage are unconstitutional nationwide.
+The court's ruling is considered a "jurisprudential thesis" and did not invalidate state laws, meaning that same-sex couples denied the right to marry would still have to seek individual amparos in court.
+The ruling standardized the procedures for judges and courts throughout Mexico to approve all applications for same-sex marriages and made the approval mandatory.
+Specifically, the court ruled that bans on same-sex marriage violate Articles 1 and 4 of the Constitution of Mexico.
+Article 1 of the Constitution states: